Raising the Bar at Rainbow Ranch Lodge in Big Sky, Montana

-The proximity of the lodge to an area rich in farm-to-table purveyors, I am able to source all my food through local vendors.
-Many people travel to the area to experience Montana produce, beef, and wild game.
+The lodge’s proximity to an area rich in farm-to-table purveyors allows me to source all my food through local vendors.
+Many travels to the site to experience Montana produce, beef, and wild game.

-When I first moved to Montana, I was surprised by the depth and scope of the produce and specialty meats I was able to get my hands on.
-Natural grass fed beef is the best I have ever tasted.
+When I first moved to Montana, I was surprised by the depth and scope of the produce and speciality meats I was able to get my hands on.
+Natural grass-fed beef is the best I have ever tasted.

-Q: Foraging in the wild is one of your favorite sources for produce.
-Where do go to find wild produce?
+Q: Foraging in the wild is one of your favourite sources of produce.
+Where do you go to find wild produce?

 JI: Montana has endless hidden gems.
 I have found wild mushrooms, herbs, wild berries, and game.
 Each day throughout the summer, I would go hiking, fishing, and foraging for wild morels, chanterelles, oysters, and porcini mushrooms.

-For the morels, I go to the higher elevations, generally new growing areas where forest fires have burned.
-Chanterelles like more moisture and the cover of trees, I was just able to go in my back yard of Old Hell Roaring Trail and along the Gallatin River for oysters and porcini’s
+For the morels, I go to the higher elevations, generally, new growing areas where forest fires have burned.
+Chanterelles like more moisture and the cover of trees, I was just able to go in my backyard of Old Hell Roaring Trail and along the Gallatin River for oysters and porcini.

 JI: When I go out, I always have protection from bears and keep a survival pack.
-I go out with my two dogs, Wiley my German Short Hair & Capone my Jack Russell.
+I go out with my two dogs, Wiley, German Short Hair & Capone, and Jack Russell.
 Bears are generally scared of dogs, so they keep their distance and I have never had any issues.
-Any encounters from Alaska or here in Montana, the dogs just run them off.
+In any encounters from Alaska or here in Montana, the dogs just run them off.

 Q: Who are your primary customers — regulars, locals, and tourists?

 JI: The Rainbow Ranch Lodge sees a varied group of guests.
-The majority of our visitors travel during the summer and holiday months and are looking to explore everything the area has to offer: fishing, horseback riding, Yellowstone National Park, hiking, skiing, and much more.
-The ranch allows for guests to experience the awe-inspiring nature of Montana and then come back to the lodge and have a fine dining experience at the end of each day.
+Most of our visitors travel during the summer and holiday months.
+They are looking to explore everything the area offers: fishing, horseback riding, Yellowstone National Park, hiking, skiing, and much more.
+The ranch allows guests to experience Montana’s awe-inspiring nature and then return to the lodge and have a fine dining experience at the end of each day.
 A perfect mix!

 Q: What are some of the popular items on your menu?